nancybee/reversal-learning-task/README.md

 ## How to use this app
 * Make sure you have <a href="https://git-scm.com/download/">git</a>, <a href="https://nodejs.org/en/">Node.js, and npm installed</a>
 * Open Terminal on Mac or Linux (or CMD on Windows)
-* Type `cd Desktop` to go into your Desktop
+* Type `cd Desktop` in the Terminal to go into your Desktop (may differ on Windows)
  * Type `git clone https://github.com/nancybee/reversal-learning-task/` Wait for it to finish downloading.
  * After it finishes downloading, you will have a folder called reversal-learning-task on your Desktop
- * Enter the reversal-learning-task folder by typing `cd reversal-learning-task`
+ * Enter the reversal-learning-task folder by typing `cd reversal-learning-task` in Terminal
 * Type `npm install` in the terminal, and wait for the installation to finish
 * Type `npm start` in the terminal
 * Go to http://localhost:3000